HiDeoo/astro-content-devtools/packages/astro-content-devtools/README.md

   });
 ```

-Load the Astro Content Devtools component, e.g. in a layout to make it available on all pages, and pass it the collections object from your [content collections configuration](https://docs.astro.build/en/guides/content-collections/#configuring-collections):
+Temporarily load the Astro Content Devtools component, e.g. in a layout to make it available on all pages, and pass it the collections object from your [content collections configuration](https://docs.astro.build/en/guides/content-collections/#configuring-collections):

 ```diff
   ---